-A balance transfer credit card can lead to noticeable savings in the form of interest, especially if you opt for a card that comes with a promotional balance transfer offer.
-While the actual transfer time varies from one credit card provider to the next, some credit card companies offer instant approval that can accelerate the overall time it takes for your debt to be transferred from one card to another.
+A balance transfer credit card can help you save on interest, especially if you opt for a card that comes with a promotional balance transfer offer.
+While the actual transfer time varies from one credit card provider to the next, some credit card companies offer instant approval, making in quicker to transfer your debt and stop paying those high APRs.

 Compare cards with fast approval

 What is an instant balance transfer credit card?